tawaren/Sanskrit/README.md

 Cells and References are Sanskrit way of providing persisted and shared state.
 A type can have a single assosiated initialisation function that can be used to generate a cell containing an initial value of that type.
 The creator does receive a reference to the cell instead of the blank value.
 The same modifiers (Opaque, Transparent, Sealed and Open) define who can access the cell in what way.
 If a Module can create new instances of the value in the cell it can write to the cell and if it can access fields of the value it can read from the cell.
 Modification to the cell is represented as a pure (side effect free) state transition from the old to the new value and thus is not allowed to access other cells in the process (preventing shared state problems like reentrancy attacks).

 #### View Types
 View types are types that allow to generate references of a different type to the same cell from an existing reference to it.
 They are predestined to be used as cababilities that define how the posessor of the reference can interact with the cell and thus enable to program by the principle of Least Authority.
 A View type can not have an initialisation function itself and is restricted to a single constructor with a single field.
 If a cell is read over a view, then the returned value is imideately wrapped into a value of the view type and if a value of a view type is stored into a cell the inner value is extracted from the view type before storing it.
 An initialisation fucntion for a non-view type can return a value wrapped into a view type instead of the true value.
-Who can read and write to a cell is still governed by the true type of the cell but the modifiers (Opaque, Transparent, Sealed and Open) of the view type define who can wrap a reference into a view (needs create allowance) and who can remove a view wrapper (needs field access allowance).
+Who can read and write to a cell is governed by the power of type of the cell but the powers of the view type define who can wrap a reference into a view (needs create power) and who can remove a view wrapper (needs read power).
 It is possible to apply multiple views to a reference and not just one.

 ### Effect System
 Sanskrit virtual machine makes a difference between four kind of functions.
 Pure (default), plain, dependent and active functions.
 Pure functions can not create, read or write cells.
 Plain functions are like pure ones but can create new cells.
 Dependent function can in addition to plain functions read cells, and active functions have no limitations.
 This gives an easy way to detect which functions can be computed off-chain (pure, plain, dependent) and which need the state during the off-chain computation (dependent), as well as provides some optimisation potential for non-active functions.
 Additionally this does make the job of auditors and static analysis tools simpler.

 ### Deterministic Parameterized Constants
 Deterministic Parameterized Constants provide root storage slots in the Sanskrit virtual machine.
 They are very similar to functions but with a crucial difference.
 They behave as if the result is memorized, meaning if the constant is invoked with the same generic and value parameters multiple time then the same result is produced, this includes newly created references, meaning they will point to the same cell.
-Such a const must be a pure or plain function and can not return Affine or Fragile values which ensures that the value of a const for a specific set of arguments is not dependent on when and how often it is executed.
+Such a const must be a pure or plain function and return a type with the store and copy restrictions lifted to ensures that the value of a const for a specific set of arguments is not dependent on when and how often it is created.
 This allows recomputing consts each time they are needed instead of storing its result (storage on a blockchain is usually way more expensive than calculations).
 Without these consts, cells could not be used to persist state as every reference would only exist during one transaction and the next would create a new reference to a new cell even when obtained by calling the same function with the same arguments as the previous transaction did.

 ### Transactional
 The Sanskrit virtual machine supports transactional functions in addition to normal ones.
 A transactional function can either return a result (if it did a committ) or return the inputs and an error code (if it did a rollback).
-It is important that on a rollback the function arguments are returned as otherwise affine values could get lost.
+It is important that on a rollback the function arguments are returned as otherwise values could get lost.
 On a rollback, all modifications to cells are reverted to the value they had before the function call.
 A transactional function can call another transactional function by using the currently active transaction or by opening a new subtransaction.
 The second one is the only option for non-transactional functions calling a transactional one.
 When opening a subtransaction, the caller has to handle the commit and the rollback case.
 This can be implemented very efficiently in Sanskrit as it is well suited for how the interpreter currently is structured.
 Transactions and rollback can be used as an efficient error handling method with the limitation that they do only allow to communicate an error in case of a rollback and not a detailed description.
-This gives the necessary tools to a high-level language for provide error handling mechanisms in the presence of affine types.
+This gives the necessary tools to a high-level language for provide error handling mechanisms in the presence of restricted types.

 ### Sharding Aware
 The Sanskrit virtual machine is designed in a way that has certain benefits in a sharded environment.
 This includes that Module code is immutable and stateless and once the code is compiled and deployed it will always be there and has the same functionality independent of the active shard.
 This means that one shard could use code deployed on another shard or a dedicated deployment shard/chain.
 This makes it possible that values can be transferred between shards as the code that operates on them is available on other shards.
 Even references can be transferred between shards on each shard the reference initially points to a cell with the value containing the initial value (lazy initialised).